|author||Karen Arutyunov <email@example.com>||2020-12-18 18:48:46 +0300|

 +The example consists of the following files:

-+ XML Schema which describes the "supermen" instance documents.
++ XML Schema which describes a library of books.

 + Sample XML instance document.

-+ C++ types that represent the given vocabulary, a set of parsing
++ C++ types that represent the given vocabulary as well as Boost

 + Driver for the example.
 It first calls one of the parsing functions

-+ that constructs the object model from the input file.
-It then prints
++ that constructs the object model from the input XML file.
+It then

-+ the content of the object model to STDERR.
-Finally, the driver serializes
++ representation as well as the content of the object model before

 +To run the example on the sample XML instance document simply execute: